Fiserv-Developer/payments-api/docs/Payments.md

 }
 ```

+### Request Types

 Different payment actions require different requestType values.
 The table below explains the situations in which you might want to use the different requestType values.
 The technical detail for each of these requestTypes is included in the Schema section of the API explorer.

 Payment Type | requestType | Payment Scenario
 ---------|----------|---------
-Single Card Payment |	PaymentCardSaleTransaction | Use this requestType to execute a normal customer payment transaction with a credit or debit card.
+Single Card Payment |	[PaymentCardSaleTransaction](https://docs.fiserv.com/docs/payments/reference/Payments.v1.yaml/components/schemas/PaymentCardSaleTransaction) | Use this requestType to execute a normal customer payment transaction with a credit or debit card.
-Refund | PaymentCardCreditTransaction |	Use this requestType to execute an original credit payment transaction to a customer’s credit or debit card.
+Refund | [PaymentCardCreditTransaction](https://docs.fiserv.com/docs/payments/reference/Payments.v1.yaml/components/schemas/PaymentCardCreditTransaction) |	Use this requestType to execute an original credit payment transaction to a customer’s credit or debit card.
 This means you’ll refund this amount to the customer’s card without
-Pre-auth (taking a deposit) |	PaymentCardPreAuthTransaction |	Use this requestType to pre-authorise an amount against a card, for completion at a later point.
+Pre-auth (taking a deposit) |	[PaymentCardPreAuthTransaction](https://docs.fiserv.com/docs/payments/reference/Payments.v1.yaml/components/schemas/PaymentCardPreAuthTransaction) |	Use this requestType to pre-authorise an amount against a card, for completion at a later point.
-Payment with a token	| PaymentTokenSaleTransaction |	Use this requestType to execute a normal customer payment transaction with a token generated previously.
+Payment with a token	| [PaymentTokenSaleTransaction](https://docs.fiserv.com/docs/payments/reference/Payments.v1.yaml/components/schemas/PaymentTokenSaleTransaction) |	Use this requestType to execute a normal customer payment transaction with a token generated previously.
-Token Refund | PaymentTokenCreditTransaction |	Use this requestType to execute an original credit payment transaction to a customer’s credit or debit card using a token generated previously.
+Token Refund | [PaymentTokenCreditTransaction](https://docs.fiserv.com/docs/payments/reference/Payments.v1.yaml/components/schemas/PaymentTokenCreditTransaction) |	Use this requestType to execute an original credit payment transaction to a customer’s credit or debit card using a token generated previously.
-Token pre-auth |	PaymentTokenPreAuthTransaction |	Use this requestType to pre-authorise an amount against a token, for completion at a later point.
+Token pre-auth |	[PaymentTokenPreAuthTransaction](https://docs.fiserv.com/docs/payments/reference/Payments.v1.yaml/components/schemas/PaymentTokenPreAuthTransaction) |	Use this requestType to pre-authorise an amount against a token, for completion at a later point.
-What is sepa |	SepaSaleTransaction |	Use this requestType to take payment from a customer via SEPA.
+What is sepa |	[SepaSaleTransaction](https://docs.fiserv.com/docs/payments/reference/Payments.v1.yaml/components/schemas/SepaSaleTransaction) |	Use this requestType to take payment from a customer via SEPA.
-Wallet Sale	| WalletSaleTransaction	| Use this requestType to execute a normal customer payment transaction with a wallet payment method.
+Wallet Sale	| [WalletSaleTransaction](https://docs.fiserv.com/docs/payments/reference/Payments.v1.yaml/components/schemas/WalletSaleTransaction)	| Use this requestType to execute a normal customer payment transaction with a wallet payment method.
-Wallet Pre-Auth |	WalletPreAuthTransaction |	Use this requestType to execute a Pre-Authorisation using a Wallet Payment Method
+Wallet Pre-Auth |	[WalletPreAuthTransaction](WalletPreAuthTransaction) |	Use this requestType to execute a Pre-Authorisation using a Wallet Payment Method

 For Primary Transactions, the decision matrix for defining which requestType to use is laid out below:

 The differences that are required in the JSON for each of these request types are explained through the rest of this guide.

+### Payment Methods

 To create a customer payment using a Primary Transaction, you must include the paymentMethod object in the JSON call.
 Dependent on the requestType, you’ll make some changes to the paymentMethod object to reflect different payment instruments and transaction types.